2 Bedroom (Sleeps 5) Cottage in Totland Bay

 The weather unfortunately refused to cooperate but the gale force winds and rain didn’t stop my sister, her friend and I from wandering along the sea front promenade from Totland Bay to Cowell Bay.
 The waves were enormous and we got a bit wet but it didn’t really matter as Cliffway was so close there was no need for steamy car journeys in soggy clothes.
 All in all, it was a great weekend and there was a lot there for us to do.'

 TO BOOK PLEASE CONTACT US: We will email (or post) a copy of our Booking Conditions and Agreement and on receipt of the security deposit (currently £120) and a completed and signed booking form we will confirm your booking.
-At present, due to Covid we are asking visitors to bring their own linen and towels.
-Duvets and pillow s are provided.
+Linen and towels are provided however, you will bring your own beach towels.
 Please feel free to call or email and we will be pleased to provide any additional information you may require and answer any queries.
-We generally have a minimum stay of 3 nights.
-Please contact us to details.
+Short breaks are available out of season.
+Please contact us to discuss.

 CLIFFWAY'